mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02-AD-DS-Deployment-Preparation/README.md

 This lab reinforced that AD DS deployment is a phased process.

-Installing and preparing the AD DS role is not the same as fully activating a domain controller.
+Installing the AD DS role is not the same as fully activating a domain controller.

 A clean lab structure separates preparation, promotion, and validation into clear phases.
 This makes the work easier to troubleshoot, document, and explain.